 Similar to guilt, self-doubt is a wasted emotion, but it seems to hang on in there like a bad smell.

 Yet, there are ways to kick that constant nagging, doubting feeling out the front door and down the garden path.
 And when you do, you’re going feel waaaay better than you have for a long time.

-My “You’ve Got This” Single Mum eCourse has already helped nearly 1,500K single mums work through feelings of doubt to find a clearer, happier way to live.
-So, I’m gonna share some tips with you that have worked for them and me … allowing us to clear our paths and live our best lives whilst being the best single mums we can be.
+My “You’ve Got This” Single Mum eCourse has already helped nearly 2k single mums work through feelings of doubt to find a clearer, happier way to live.
+So, I’m gonna share some tips with you that have worked for them and me … allowing us to clear our paths and live our best lives, all whilst being brilliant single mums.

 Ok, let’s get started.

 HOW TO STOP DOUBTING YOURSELF AS A SINGLE MOTHER

 I’m just gonna put it out there: Single parenting is hard … bloody hard.